suhail-mall/projects/README.md

 #### **Computational Assignment**: ####

-* A project to code up several key fundamental algorithms, including: Crout matrix solver, cubic interpolator, and RNG for a general distribution.
+* A project to code up several key fundamental algorithms, including:
+	* Crout matrix solver
+	* Linear and cubic interpolators
+	* RNG for a general distribution
+	* FFT for convolutions

 * This demonstrates an ability to transfer a general mathematical algorithm to written code.

 #### **Computational Project:** ####